IsobelClarke1/EDSR-Mumax3-Simulations/README.md

 ## Magnetic Field Profile.txt
-Mumax3 code to obtain the effective magnetic field in the $x$, $y$ and $z$ direction due to 3 micromagnets.
+Mumax3 code to obtain the effective magnetic field in the $x$, $y$ and $z$ direction due to 3 micromagnets on the CNT device.

 ## Magnetic Field Plot.py
 A Python code for extracting and plotting the magnetic field profiles from the Mumax3 simulation.